On the Bogolubov-de Gennes Equations

-The next corollary provides a convenient criterion for the determination of $T_c(b)$ and $T_c(b)' $. \begin{corollary} At $T=T_c(b)$ and $T=T_c'(b) $, zero is the lowest eigenvalue of the operator $L_{Tb}$. \end{corollary} A proof of energetically stability under general perturbations, for either $T$ or $b$ sufficiently large, is more subtle.
-For it, one has to use the full linearized operator, $d F_T'(\G_{Tb},a_b)$, which is discussed in Appendix \ref{sec:op-dF'T}.
-Our expressions in Appendix \ref{sec:op-dF'T} suggest that $0$ is the lowest eigenvalue of $L_{Tb}$ iff $0$ is the lowest eigenvalue of $d F_T'(\G_{Tb},a_b)$ and, consequently, $T_c(b)$ and $T_c'(b) $ apply also to the general perturbations.
+The next corollary provides a convenient criterion for the determination of $T_c(b)$ and $T_c(b)' $. \begin{corollary} At $T=T_c(b)$ and $T=T_c'(b) $, zero is the lowest eigenvalue of the operator $L_{Tb}$. \end{corollary} A proof of energetically stability under general perturbations for either $T$ or $b$ sufficiently large is more subtle.
+For it, one has to use the full linearized operator.
+Our computations suggest that $0$ is the lowest eigenvalue of $L_{Tb}$ iff $0$ is the lowest eigenvalue of $\hess F_T(\G_{Tb},a_b)$ and, consequently, $T_c(b)$ and $T_c'(b) $ apply also to the general perturbations.

 The statement $T_c=T_c(0)=T_c' (0)>0$ for $a=0$ and therefore $b=0$ and for a large class of potentials is proven, by the variational techniques, in \cite{HHSS}.